Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

-To compile a list of the best waterproof camera you can buy online we’ve looked at the specs of the top models from Kodak, Panasonic and more, focusing on submersible depth, video resolution, image quality and battery life.
-While the go-pro like mountable action camera design is often very convenient for scuba diving, skiing and hiking, or even for use with a selfie-stick, we’ve also included some more traditional waterproof camcorder style and waterproof point-and-shoot cameras for those who prefer a more involved, creative picture taking or filming process.
+To compile a list of the best waterproof camera you can buy online we’ve looked at the specs of the top models from, Kodak, Panasonic, and more, focusing on submersible depth, video and resolution, image quality, and battery life.
+While the GoPro-like mountable action camera design is often very convenient for scuba diving, skiing, and hiking, or even for use with a selfie-stick, we’ve also included some more traditional waterproof camcorder style and waterproof point-and-shoot cameras for those who prefer a more involved, creative picture taking or filming process.

 The GoPro Hero 7 Black is the go-to action camera for adventurers and outdoor sports enthusiasts looking to record quality video from a platform that’s tiny and portable enough to be mounted anywhere and rugged enough to go along for the ride when dirt-biking, mountaineering, and surfing.
 Like past GoPro models and like our honorable mention, the Kodak Pixpro, this GoPro action camera is rated waterproof down to 10m or about 33 ft, making it great for pool parties, while divers may find a submersible housing is required for going deeper.
 This is the best camera on our list for a reason.

 Stand-out features on the Hero 7 Black waterproof camera include built-in live streaming via Facebook Live, intelligent photo mode for still capture and selfies, and the Go Pro “hyper smooth” electronic image stabilization, which promises “gimbal-like” footage without a gimbal.
 This model is at the top of our list for a reason.
 But if you’re able to spend a bit more, take a look at the GoPro Hero 8 or Hero 8 Black.
 This upgraded model will take the features you already love, but with a distinct bump in quality.
 If you’re looking for the best GoPro, this may be your pick.